Crisis in national capital: Its almost like Delhiites have resigned to their fate

 The most common phrase that came up during the discussions, was "Ab kya kar saktein hain.
 Dekhtein hai kya hota hai (What can we do, let's see what happens)".

 Sowmya S, who has lived in Delhi for over 10 years, shifted to Bengaluru in 2016 after she gave birth to a baby.
-One of the main reasons for leaving the city was that she did want her infant to be exposed to hazardous environment.
+One of the main reasons for leaving the city was that she did not want her infant to be exposed to a hazardous environment.

-"I did not care much when used to coime in news every year.
-But, when I was three months pregnant, i read a report that newborns are at most risk.
-I thought, that whne my enters the world, least I can give him/her is clean air to breathe.
-The report said it was affecting the life expectency of children.
+"I did not care much when used to come in the news every year.
+But, when I was three months pregnant, I read a report that newborns are at most risk.
+I thought, that when my child enters the world, least I can give him/her is clean air to breathe.
+The report said it was affecting the life expectancy of children.
 I was alarmed.
-Then me and my husband decideed to re-locate to Bengaluru," she told OneIndia.
+Then me and my husband decided to relocate to Bengaluru," she told OneIndia.

 Delhi is enveloped in a thick, toxic layer of smoke and haze, and the situation is extremely alarming.
 Experts likened the situation of living in a gas chamber.
 AQI entered the "severe-plus" or "emergency" category late on Thursday night.
 Pollution levels increased alarmingly overnight.
 At 8.30 am, the capital's overall air quality index stood at 459.
 It was 410 at 8 pm on Thursday.